EldonGabriel/eldongabriel.github.io/_posts/2025-08-01-summary-byod-in-organizations.md

 The final result improved security by replacing open device access with controlled systems using Mobile Device Management (MDM) and strict access rules.

-# 1.0 BYOD in Organizations: Security, Challenges, and Strategies
+# 1.0 BYOD Security, Challenges, and Strategies

 ## 1.1 Project Description